Frequently Asked Questions

 What is FAST?

-FAST is a Fulton County Public Charter School offering grades K-7.
-(Expanding to K-8 in 2018-2019) Our objective is to provide an education based on design thinking and problem-solving with an emphasis on science, technology, engineering and mathematics (STEM) to children in our diverse community.
+FAST is a Fulton County Public Charter School offering grades K-8.
+Our objective is to provide an education based on design thinking and problem-solving with an emphasis on science, technology, engineering and mathematics (STEM) to children in our diverse community.
 Please find our charter petition here.

-The Governing Board of Fulton Academy of Science and Technology includes founding members, parents, and other supporters of FAST and STEM Education.
+The Governing Board of Fulton Academy of Science and Technology includes a founding member, parents, and other supporters of FAST and STEM Education.
 The governing board is fully accountable to the school community, Fulton County Schools, and GADOE.

 The internal administration includes the Principal, an Assistant Principal for grades kindergarten through third, an Assistant Principal for grades fourth through eighth, an Administrator of Student Services, Innovation Director, Counselor, and Technology Coordinator.